Merida’s Best Photo Spots

 Uxmal

 Next are the beautiful ruins of Uxmal, another ancient Mayan city.
-Also like Chichen Itza, it is a UNESCO World Heritage Site.
-Not only does it have a well-preserved collection of monumental buildings, but it is considered one of the most significant examples of Mayan architecture.
+Also, like Chichen Itza, it is a UNESCO World Heritage Site.
+It has a well-preserved collection of monumental buildings and is considered one of the most significant examples of Mayan architecture.
 Notable structures include the Pyramid of the Magician, the Governor’s Palace, and the Nunnery Quadrangle.
 Undoubtedly the city’s rich history and impressive structures make it a must-visit destination for anyone interested in ancient civilizations.

 Celustun Biosphere Reserve

-Celestun, Mexico is a small fishing village on the Gulf Coast of Mexico, 60 miles southwest of Merida.
+Celestun, Mexico, is a small fishing village on the Gulf Coast of Mexico, 60 miles southwest of Merida.
 Surrounding the town is the Celestun Biosphere Reserve, which is unique for the flocks of flamingos that migrate here every winter.
-The flamingos, who are in Celustun between November and April, are a big draw for photographers and nature lovers alike.
-But the pristine beaches of the area, with waters ranging from turquoise to light blue, also attract thousands of visitors every year.
-Obviously it’s no wonder that this place would be considered one of Merida’s best photo spots.
+The flamingos in Celustun between November and April are a big draw for photographers and nature lovers alike.
+But the area’s pristine beaches, with waters ranging from turquoise to light blue, also attract thousands of visitors every year.
+Obviously, it’s no wonder this place would be considered one of Merida’s best photo spots.

 Izamal